8 days from £3135pp plus international flights.

 Getting there: This trip starts and ends in either Kilimanjaro International Airport or Arusha Airport in northern Tanzania.
 You can fly to Kilimanjaro International Airport with various airlines (for example KLM via Amsterdam or Kenya Airways via Nairobi) and the flights cost from around £700 depending on the season and class.
 We can help with flights.

 Departure dates: This safari can be taken either as a private or a group departure.
-You will find the group departure dates below, but private safaris can be arranged on any date you like with minimum 2 people.
+Private safaris can be arranged on any date you like with minimum 2 people.

 A lovely tented lodge with phenomenal views over Lake Manyara National Park.